Born in 1986, this '80s baby and '90s kid remembers the colorful and naughty side of millennial youth.

-And another issue is that this isn't the only character with this topic.
+This isn't the only character with this problem.
 A running gag in the film is that those who died because of self-harm spend all of eternity as servants.

-While the film pokes fun at all types of death, the jokes and visual gags feel much more mean spirited at the suicidal, and with the franchise having always had a toy line aimed at very young children along with a Saturday morning cartoon, it feels more apropos to quietly remind viewers of the National Suicide Prevention Lifeline at 800-273-8255 than it does to mock those who are struggling.
+While the film pokes fun at all types of death, the jokes and visual gags feel exceptionally mean-spirited at the suicidal, and with the franchise having always had a toy line aimed at very young children along with a Saturday morning cartoon, it feels more apropos to quietly remind viewers of the National Suicide Prevention Lifeline at 988 (formerly 800-273-8255) than it does to mock those who are struggling.

 Barbara's cousin Jane, a thoughtless and pushy real estate agent, aggressively demands that her cousin sell their beautiful home they spent plenty of time and money decorating to their tastes, to a "growing family who deserves it more" because after all, a childless couple who doesn't have a real family doesn't deserve all that space.
 Callous, heartless and completely dismissive of Barbara's still very fresh grief, Jane is far more ruthless than anyone Beetlejuice may know.

 There is no further comment on the family Barbara and Adam wanted to have, or on the baby they may have lost or why it happened.
-In fact, even in the afterlife, they never come into contact with any child they may have lost.
+In fact, even in the afterlife, they never come into contact with their lost baby.

 Please Don't Shake, Shake, Shake, Senora

-When he tires of groping Barbara, (which is it's own ugly mess) he sets his sights on the Gothic girl and persuades her to agree to marriage in exchange for his saving Barbara and Adam from a grizzly exorcism.
+When he tires of groping Barbara (which is its own ugly mess), he sets his sights on the goth girl, persuading her to agree to marriage in exchange for saving Barbara and Adam from a grizzly exorcism.